 While Chelsea were a reasonably consistent club for most of their history, people nowadays usually associate them with the football juggernaut they've become at the turn of the century; not much of a surprise, considering the club won the majority of their silverware in that period.
-Overall, Chelsea have won five League titles, seven FA Cups and five League Cups.
+Chelsea have won League titles, FA Cups and League Cups.
 They've also found success in Europe, becoming the only British club to win all three major UEFA trophies: the Cup Winners' Cup, the Champions League and the Europa League.

 Stamford Bridge (1905-)